om-mani-padme-hum/docket-parser/README.md

 * Add auto-rendered table of contents with scroll-spy capability from Bootstrap
 * Move rendering from large EJS templates to small EJS templates rendered by the individual classes
 * Link all objects together, including links to other modules, and standard objects to Mozilla
-* Update comments to take advantage of additional descriptions (such as moving thrown error descriptions to docket entries)

 ## License